Last updated:

 Summary

 Three clinical types of porphyria are readily distinguished but are not completely distinct (see table below).
 The acute porphyrias, also known as the acute hepatic porphyrias, mainly affect the nervous system.
 Symptoms include periodic attacks of abdominal pain, other gastrointestinal symptoms, mental changes and pain and weakness of the extremities.
-Blistering cutaneous porphyrias are chronic, with skin blistering, scarring and pigment changes after exposure to sunlight.
-Non-blistering cutaneous porphyrias cause much more acute, severe and painful reactions after sunlight exposure, which greatly alters behavior but causes few chronic skin changes.
+Blistering cutaneous porphyrias are chronic and present with blistering, scarring and pigment changes of areas of skin exposed to sunlight.
+Non-blistering cutaneous porphyrias cause much more acute, severe and painful reactions after sunlight exposure, which greatly alters behavior but cause few blisters or chronic skin changes.

-All but one of the porphyrias are related to pathogenic variants (mutations) in genes for enzymes in the pathway to make heme and are inherited in families.
-However, many individuals with a familial mutation may never have symptoms.
-Other external and genetic factors may be necessary before symptoms occur, especially in hepatic porphyrias.
-These may include certain medications, alcohol use, changes in diet or exposure to certain hormones or chemicals.
-External causative factors predominate in the most common porphyria, porphyria cutanea tarda, and most cases occur in the absence of a familial mutation.
+All but one of the porphyrias are related to changes (pathogenic variants) in genes for enzymes in the pathway to make heme, and these variants are inherited in families.
+However, many individuals with a familial variant never have symptoms.
+Other external and genetic factors are necessary before symptoms occur, especially in hepatic porphyrias.
+These may include certain medications, hormones, chemicals, infections, alcohol use or changes in diet.
+Non-inherited causative factors predominate in the most common porphyria, porphyria cutanea tarda, and most cases of this porphyria occur in the absence of a familial gene variant.

-Diagnosis of porphyrias can be challenging because they are uncommon with symptoms that resemble other more common conditions.
-Diagnosis is based on clinical suspicion and confirmed by laboratory testing.
+Diagnosis of porphyrias can be challenging because they are uncommon, and their symptoms resemble those of other more common conditions.
+Diagnosis requires laboratory measurements of intermediates in the pathway to make heme that are present in large amounts in red blood cells, plasma, urine or feces.
+Patterns of accumulation of these intermediates can distinguish between the different types of porphyria.
 Further confirmation by genetic testing is now widely available and facilitates screening of relatives.
-After diagnosis, management focusses on treatment of presenting symptoms and prevention of recurrences and long-term complications.
+After diagnosis, management focusses on specific treatments, relief of symptoms, prevention of recurrences, surveillance for long-term complications and genetic counseling.

 Introduction